Rules for riding TriMet

 Move for seniors and people with disabilities.

 In the priority seating area by the door, you are required to move for seniors and people with disabilities.
 They need that seat more than you do!
-(Parents with strollers may use this area as long as it is not occupied or needed by a senior or disabled rider.)
+(It’s okay to use this area as long as it is not occupied or needed.)

 Don't threaten or intimidate riders or operators.